-Sampling for groundwater composition is performed in accordance with the Groundwater Monitoring Program Plan at the seven WQSP monitoring wells (see Figure 1).
-The Culebra Member of the Rustler Formation is monitored using WQSP-1 through WQSP-6 and the Dewey Lake Formation is monitored using well WQSP-6a.
-Water samples collected from these wells are analyzed for certain chemical and physical parameters.
-This activity generates data in support of the Culebra groundwater composition parameter.
-This monitoring analysis for the following:
+Sampling for groundwater composition is performed in accordance with the Groundwater Monitoring Program Plan at seven WQSP monitoring wells (see Figure 1).
+The Culebra Member of the Rustler Formation is monitored using monitoring wells WQSP-1 through WQSP-6 and the Dewey Lake Formation is monitored using well WQSP-6a.
+Water samples collected from these wells are analyzed for the following chemical and physical parameters: